Bilkis Bano case: Criminal proceeding

-After police dismissed the case against her assailants, Mrs. Bilkis Bano approached the National Human Rights Commission of India and petitioned the Supreme Court seeking a reinvestigation.
+A first information report (FIR) was registered on 4 March 2002 against unknowns.
+The Godhra police filed a closure report stating that the accused could not be traced which was accepted by Judicial Magistrate despite the evidence.
+After dismissal of the case against her assailants, Bano approached the National Human Rights Commission of India (NHRC) and petitioned the Supreme Court seeking a reinvestigation.
 The Supreme Court granted the motion, directing the Central Bureau of Investigation (CBI) to take over the investigation.
-CBI appointed a team of experts from the Central Forensic Science Laboratory (CFSL) Delhi and All India Institute of Medical Sciences (AIIMS) led by Professor T. D. Dogra to exhume the mass graves to establish the identity and cause of death of the victims.
-The team successfully located and exhumed the remains of the victims.
+The CBI appointed a team of experts from the Central Forensic Science Laboratory (CFSL) Delhi and All India Institute of Medical Sciences (AIIMS) led by Professor T. D. Dogra to exhume the mass graves to establish the identity and cause of death of the victims, successfully doing so.

-The trial of the case was transferred out of Gujarat and into Maharashtra in August 2004, and the central government was directed to appoint a public prosecutor.
-Charges were filed in a Mumbai court against nineteen people as well as six police officials and a government doctor over their role in the initial investigations.
+The trial of the case was transferred out of Gujarat on the fears of bias in the judiciary towards the perpetrators and into a court in Mumbai, Maharashtra in August 2004.
+The union government was directed to appoint a public prosecutor.
+Charges were filed against twenty people as well as six police officials and two government doctors over their role in the initial investigations in a court in Mumbai.

 In January 2008, eleven men were sentenced to life imprisonment for rapes and murders and a policeman was convicted of falsifying evidence.
 The Bombay High Court upheld the life imprisonment of the eleven men convicted for the gang rape of Bilkis Bano and the murder of her family members during the 2002 Gujarat riots on 8 May 2017.
 The court also set aside the acquittal of the remaining seven accused in the case, including Gujarat police officers and doctors of a government hospital, who were charged with suppressing and tampering with evidence.

 Civil compensation

-On 23 April 2019, the Supreme Court ordered the Gujarat government to pay her ₹50 lakh as compensation, and to provide her with a government job and housing in the area of her choice.
+On 23 April 2019, the Supreme Court ordered the Government of Gujarat pay Bano ₹50 lakh as compensation, along with a job in the government and housing in the area of her choice.
+It is the first riot case to be transferred out of Gujarat to the Supreme court as well as the first riot case to result in a monetary compensation to the victim.